ankitt8/Blog-Application/README.md

 # Blog-Application
 I have created a Django Blog Application as a part of my learning Django path.
-You can have a look on
-learningdjangoo.herokuapp.com
+I have hosted the same on heroku the link for the same is given below. learningdjangoo.herokuapp.com